AltaArts/ExportToDir--Prism-Plugin/README.md

 Once added, you can either restart Prism2, or select the "Add existing plugin" (plus icon) and navigate to where you saved the ExportToDir folder.

+## **Issues / Suggestions**

+For any bug reports or suggestions, please add to the GitHub repo, or email josh@alta-arts.com